 Yet, it still lacks a feature that Dolphin did have: Recursive file searching.
 Or does it?
 In any case, it requires additional configuration, thus for the ideal file manager we must look elsewhere.
 Perhaps LXDE’s PCManFM can satisfy all our needs.

 I must say that I was pleasantly surprised by how PCManFM looks under Gnome.
-The last time I tried Lubuntu, at the time of 14.04, I found that even though the distribution is very light-weight, the eye-candy leaves to be desired, if you find it important.
+The last time I tried Lubuntu, at the time of 14.04, I found that even though the distribution is very light-weight, the eye-candy leaves to be desired.
 Yet, PCManFM looks just fine under Gnome/Gtk.
 As it happens, there are two different versions of this file manager:

 pcmanfm-qt.
 They are shown side-by-side below.